Application and Reporting Procedures

 There are two steps in the grant application process.
 The first is submission of a Letter of Intent (LOI).
 After the LOI has been reviewed by the Foundation, the second step is submission of a full proposal if your organization is invited to do so by the Foundation.

-The Foundation utilizes an online application process and no longer accepts hard copy applications.
+The Foundation utilizes an online application process and does not accept hard copy applications.
 Registration for the online system is based on your email address, a password you select, and your organization’s tax ID.
 Register here.

 Please note: Although Sacred Landmarks Grants are awarded through the Foundation’s General Grants program, there is a separate application process.
 To access the grant guidelines and application procedures, click here.